Idaho’s Snake River Birds of Prey Area, Where the Peregrine Falcon Was Saved From Extinction

 The most endangered of the raptors has been the peregrine falcon.
 The original population of an estimated 4,000 pairs of nesting birds in the U.S. had dropped to 60 by 1960.
 All peregrine falcons had died out east of the Mississippi, where there were a known 300 nesting pairs in the 1940s.
 Western states peregrine populations were declining precariously.

 The Peregrine Fund, a group instrumental in setting up Boise’s World Center for Birds of Prey, reacted to this tragedy by developing an extensive captive breeding program for peregrine falcons.
 Peregrines hatched in captivity were released throughout the United States in the known historic range of the bird.
 More than 4,000 peregrine falcons have been raised and released.
-Many pairs of the released birds are nesting successfully, even in urban areas, where they feed off pigeons.
+Many pairs of the released birds are nesting successfully, even in urban areas, where they feed off of pigeons.
 By 1996 the known nesting pairs in the west was 828, in the central states 62, and in the east 104.
-By the year 2,000, Morley Nelson hopes, the peregrine falcon can be taken off the endangered list.
+Morley Nelson hoped that the peregrine falcon could eventually be taken off the endangered list.

 In the Boise region a pair of peregrines nests right in town.
 Another pair nests at a sugar mill in Nampa, a small town west of Boise.

 Peregrines are raptors, or birds of prey.
-Though peregrines do not now nest in the Birds of Prey National Conservation Area, many of their raptor cousins do.
+In the Birds of Prey National Conservation Area, many of their raptor cousins also nest.
 In fact, the area, as mentioned, is the densest nesting concentration of birds of prey in North America and perhaps the world.
 More than 800 pairs of falcons, eagles, hawks, and owls gather here each spring to mate and raise their young.
 May is the ideal month for a visit.

 A day of floating on the Snake River or driving through the Birds of Prey National Conservation Area is a remarkable experience.
 The area was set aside by Congress to be managed by the Bureau of Land Management for the purpose of protecting the raptors.
 Naturalists accompany the boat trips to help a traveler understand the 14 species of raptors that either live here permanently or migrate through each year.

 The other memorable experience of the day was a glimpse at golden eagles, with wing spans from 6 to 8 feet, soaring overhead.
-Eagle and falcon, secure and protected, are highly visible along the cliffs.
+Eagles and falcons, secure and protected, are highly visible along the cliffs.

-“When you get out on the river to see these birds,” added Nelson, “you feel that you are a part of the environment, not isolated from it.”
+“When you get out on the river to see these birds,” mentioned Nelson, “you feel that you are a part of the environment, not isolated from it.”

-Morley Nelson knows this territory better than anyone and has made several movies with Walt Disney Studios on birds of prey.
-Though past 70 years old, he scampered over the rocks with ease.
+Morley Nelson knews this territory better than anyone and made several movies with Walt Disney Studios on birds of prey.
+Though aging, he scampered over the rocks with ease.
 For much of the footage in his films, he was lowered over the edge of the cliffs to bird nests, camera in hand.

 Morley Nelson recalled how he first became interested in falcons.